Getting Started with DOER DAPP

 Revoke mandates you no longer need

 DOER DAPP enforces your rules.
-It cannot fix unclear or risky choices.
+It cannot correct unclear or risky choices.

 When You Should Use DOER DAPP

-• You want fewer approvals without open-ended permissions • You interact with crypto frequently • You care about keeping control while saving time
+• You want fewer approvals without open-ended permissions • You interact with crypto frequently • You want automation with strict limits • You want to earn through on-chain tasks • You want more transparency when signing transactions

 When You Should NOT Use DOER DAPP

-• You do not understand what you are allowing • You want “set and forget” automation without limits • You prefer to manually approve every action DOER DAPP prioritizes control over convenience.
+• You do not understand what you are allowing • You want unlimited “set and forget” automation • You prefer manually approving every action yourself DOER prioritizes control over convenience.

 You Can Always Stop

-At any time, you can: View your active permissions, Change limits, or Revoke execution rights instantly.
-Nothing is permanent unless you choose it to be.
+At any time, you can: View your active permissions Adjust your limits Pause automation Revoke execution rights instantly Nothing is permanent unless you choose it to be.

 Where to Go Next